Al-Marwani Mosque

+Al-Marwani Mosque or simply Marwani Mosque (المصلى المرواني) is an underground vaulted prayer hall in the Al-Aqsa mosque compound in Jerusalem.
+It is 600 square yards (500 square metres) in area, and is located under the southeastern corner of the compound, 12.5 m below the courtyard, and features twelve rows of pillars and arches.
+In December 1996 the Jerusalem Waqf renovated the area.
+The area was known to the Crusaders as Solomon's Stables (the name by which it was also officially known until 1996 and still colloquially known today) and to earlier Muslims as the Old Mosque.

 History

-The structure is most widely said to have been built by the Ummayad Caliph Abd al-Malik and some claim it is from the time of King Herod (reigned 37–4 BCE) as part of his extension of the platform of the al-Aqsa Mosque southward onto the Ophel.
-The Herodian engineers constructed the enormous, almost rectangular platform above the slopes of the hill known as the Temple Mount, by building a substructure consisting of a series of vaulted arches in order to reduce pressure on the retaining walls.
-These vaults, "supported by eighty-eight pillars resting on massive Herodian blocks and divided into twelve rows of galleries", were originally storage areas of the Second Temple.
-A great deal of the original interior survives in the area of the Herodian staircases, although not in the area now renovated for use as a mosque.
+The large almost rectangular platform above the slopes of the hill known as the Temple Mount, was constructed by building a substructure consisting of a series of vaulted arches in order to reduce pressure on the retaining walls.
+These vaults, according to Priscilla Soueck, were "supported by eighty-eight pillars resting on massive Herodian blocks and divided into twelve rows of galleries", and may have originally been storage areas of the Second Temple.
+According to the PEF Survey of Palestine, the vaulting and piers are of Byzantine origin.
+Some of the original interior survives in the area of the Herodian staircases, although not in the area now renovated for use as a mosque.
 Visitors are rarely permitted to enter the areas with Herodian finishes.

 The underground space for the most part remained empty except during Crusader rule over Jerusalem.
 The Crusaders converted it into a stable for the cavalry.
 The rings for tethering horses can still be seen on some of the pillars.
 The structure has been called Solomon's Stables since the time of the Crusades as a historical composite: 'Solomon's' refers to the First Temple built on the site, while the 'stables' refers to the functional usage of the space by the Crusaders in the time of Baldwin II (King of Jerusalem 1118–1131 CE).